skipper09/Clamazon-CLI-App/README.md

 * View products that are in low stock

-* Restock items to the invetory
+* Restock items in the invetory

 * Add new products to the inventory